Eligibility & Information

 - • Basic Itinerary: include a detailed schedule of proposed travel plans, mode of transportation and room and board.

-- • Resume/CV for applicant: include academic background, degree in architecture and date, and a brief outline of professional experience with roles in projects and/or firms.
+- • Resume/CV for Applicant: include academic background, degree in architecture and date, and a brief outline of professional experience with roles in projects and/or firms.

-- • Letters of recommendation: provide one from current employer indicating support for this opportunity; and a second from another individual.
+- • Letters of Recommendation: provide one from current employer indicating support for this opportunity; and a second from another individual.
 At least one of the letters must be from an architect member of AIA Utah.
 Each letter should attest to the applicant’s capability and professional promise.

 - • Supporting Materials (optional): applicants may include additional supporting graphics and/or text to further illuminate the character and importance of the study.